-- (3) The peer group used in this Pay Versus Performance table is the Peer Group the Compensation Committee confirmed was appropriate as a reference for 2022 pay determinations, as further described in the Compensation Discussion & Analysis. - (4) Amounts earned by our NEOs as annual cash-based incentive compensation for fiscal year 2019 were paid in shares of Middleby common stock to conserve cash as part of the Company's strategic plan to respond to the initial stages of the COVID-19 pandemic.
+- Fortive Corporation, and Welbilt, Inc., as compared to the peer group used in the peer group used last year in the Pay Versus Performance table.
+The peer group TSR would have been \$112.18, \$137.91, \$123.08, and \$153.15 for each of 2020, 2021, 2022 and 2023, respectively, had the 2022 CD&A peer group remained the same for 2023. - (4) Amounts earned by our NEOs as annual cash-based incentive compensation for fiscal year 2019 were paid in shares of Middleby common stock to conserve cash as part of the Company's strategic plan to respond to the initial stages of the COVID-19 pandemic.
 These shares were awarded on March 25, 2020, after the completion of the Company's fiscal year-end audit and after the Compensation Committee certified that the 2019 VCIP goals had been attained.
 The number of shares awarded to each NEO was determined by dividing the aggregate value of such NEO's bonus payable for fiscal year 2019 performance by the closing price of our stock on March 25, 2020, and vested immediately upon issuance.
 This compensation was included as Non-Equity Incentive Plan Compensation for fiscal year 2019 in the Summary Compensation Table, and accordingly was not included in the calculation of CAP for fiscal year 2020. - (5) On April 10, 2020, the CEO and each of the NEOs elected to forego portions of base salary in respect of fiscal year 2020 as part of the Company's strategic plan to respond to the initial stages of the COVID-19 pandemic.
 In lieu of such foregone base salary, the Compensation Committee determined to award the CEO and each of the NEOs a grant of restricted stock, which grant had an aggregate grant date fair value equal to the amount of such foregone salary.
 The restricted stock vested in full on December 28, 2020.
-This compensation was included as Base Salary for fiscal year 2020 in the Summary Compensation Table, and accordingly was not included in the stock award adjustment portion of the calculation of CAP for fiscal year 2020.

-- (6) Pursuant to Item 402(v) of Regulation S-K, we determined Adjusted EPS to be the most important financial performance measure used to link company performance to CAP to our CEO and other NEOs in 2022.
-This performance measure may not have been the most important financial performance measure for years 2021 and 2020 and we may determine a different financial performance measure to be the most important such measure in future years.
-See Appendix A for a discussion of this non-GAAP measure. - (7) Mr. Timothy J. FitzGerald is the only CEO reflected in the Pay Versus Performance Table.
+This compensation was included as Base Salary for fiscal year 2020 in the Summary Compensation Table, and accordingly was not included in the stock award adjustment portion of the calculation of CAP for fiscal year 2020. - (6) Pursuant to Item 402(v) of Regulation S-K, we determined Adjusted EPS to be the most important financial performance measure used to link company performance to CAP to our CEO and other NEOs in 2022 and 2023.
+This performance measure may not have been the most important financial performance measure for year 2021 or 2020 and we may determine a different financial performance measure to be the most important such measure in future years.
+Adjusted EBITDA is included as a supplemental measure.
+See Annex A for a discussion of these non-GAAP measures. - (7) Mr. Timothy J. FitzGerald is the only CEO reflected in the Pay Versus Performance Table.
+For fiscal year 2023, Messrs.
+Mittelman, Pool, Spittle and Fuchsen are the other NEOs reflected in the Pay Versus Performance Table.
 For fiscal years 2022 and 2021, Messrs.
-Bryan E. Mittelman, Martin M. Lindsay, James K. Pool III, and Steven P. Spittle are the other NEOs reflected in the Pay Versus Performance Table.
+Mittelman, Martin M. Lindsay, Pool, and Spittle are the other NEOs reflected in the Pay Versus Performance Table.
 For fiscal year 2020, Messrs.
-David Brewer, Bryan E. Mittelman and Martin M. Lindsay are the other NEOs reflected in the Pay Versus Performance Table.
+David Brewer, Mittelman and Lindsay are the other NEOs reflected in the Pay Versus Performance Table.